 Building agility into the supply chain is crucial.
 Supply chains must be fluid, nimble, and able to respond quickly to changing demands and influences in the marketplace.
 When consultant McKinsey studied the issue, they declared that supply operations are challenged to keep pace with competitors.
 These organizations approach a market with good intentions, but they lack the agility to capitalize on available opportunities.
 Also, their agility disallows them from mitigating risks that enter at unforeseen (and unwelcome) times.

 McKinsey looked at the supply chain performance of companies and several industries; they examined their practices to discover the essential elements of agility.
 They found that companies that employed agile practices in order to be more responsive to both the good and the bad yielded better results for the organization.
-More specifically, they found that companies that had very agile supply chain practices had a service level (by their measure) that was 7% higher than their competitors.
+More specifically, they found that companies that had robust supply chain monitoring and agile practices had a service level (by their measure) that was 7% higher than their competitors.
 They also found that the inventory levels of those that had very agile supply chain practices kept those levels 23 days less than their peers that were weaker in supply chain agility.

 The British consultant John Elkington coined this expression in a 1994 article in The Economist, calling it the "triple bottom line."
 Elkington argued that companies should not just have one bottom line, but three.
 And those three bottom lines are not necessarily related.